gonzex/test_abidocs/doc/tutorials/rf2.md

 associated phonon band structure and thermodynamical properties, you should first have some theoretical background.
-Let us assume that you have read the litterature relative to the [first lesson on response functions](lesson_rf1.html).
+Let us assume that you have read the litterature relative to the [first lesson on DFPT](lesson_rf1.html).
 You might find additional material, related to the present section, in the following references:

 X. Gonze and C. Lee, Phys.
 Rev. B55, 10355 (1997), especially section IX
 C. Lee, X. Gonze, Phys.
 Rev. B 51, 8610 (1995)